 Workshops and information sessions are conducted throughout the year to support parents to equip children as they transition to school.
-There are several components aimed to assist in preparing children for the commencement of school including the preschool program run by the Community Engagement Officer, a transition program in Terms 3 and 4 and the kindergarten orientation later in Term 4.
+There are several components aimed to assist in preparing children for the commencement of school including the preschool program run by the Community Liaison Officer, a transition program in Terms 3 and 4 and the Kindergarten Orientation program later in Term 4.

 The community engagement officer runs a weekly preschool program that enables parents to meet together with other parents and provide opportunity for children to engage in social interactions with other children in the school community.
-It also establishes strong and trusted relationships between parents and the school even before a child officially starts kindergarten.
-During the year before kindergarten, the community engagement officer also runs programs such as "Busy Fingers" to prepare students for school as well as a transition program in Terms 3 and 4.
-The transition program involves two sessions where children have a "Kindergarten lesson" in small groups.
-For some children there may be a need to provide additional transition days and develop social stories in preparation for the orientation sessions later in the year.
-The Community Engagement Officer also visits local preschools to communicate with parents about Kings Langley Public School and hosts visits to the school.
+It also establishes strong and trusted relationships between parents and the school even before a child officially starts Kindergarten.
+The Community Liaison Officer also visits local preschools to communicate with parents about Kings Langley Public School and hosts visits to the school.